Joe and I love our love story.

 There was a lot more going on the behind the smiles of our great marriage.
 Scars and hurts from Joe’s past that were chasing him down and keeping us from finding true intimacy.
 Emotional walls that we couldn’t get past.

 I grew up knowing I could trust people and everything would be alright.
+Things always worked out.
 While Joe still struggled with trust and feeling safe and still wondering if he was truly lovable.
-But Joe did know that he didn’t want his past to define him- but in that desire he also wanted to deny that his past was chasing him at all.
+And life had taught him that things never work out so don’t get your hopes up.
+At the same time, Joe did know that he didn’t want his past to define him- but in that desire he also wanted to deny that his past was chasing him at all.

-The truth was- the enemy was at the gates of our marriage and was trying to use those hurts to rip us apart.
-Trying to convince us that each other was the problem.
+The truth was- the enemy was at the gates of our marriage and was trying to use those hurts to pull us apart.

 We both wanted to be close, we both wanted to have the marriage of our dreams— but we didn’t know how to get there.
-Some days the hill seemed too high.
-But God answered our prayers in a way we couldn’t have planned, as Joe shares below:
+But God answered our prayers in a way we couldn’t have planned, as Joe shares below.

 I wasn’t just running from Tara, I was running from a lot of pain from my past.
 I had convinced myself and Tara that I was all better.
 Several years into our marriage, in a desire to find some answers about my past, I had visited some places where some of my darkest and most traumatic abuse had occurred.
 I thought I would be okay, because you know, I’m healed and I’d be fine.
 But those experiences opened up some wounds and hurts that was almost too much for me to handle and it became one of the roughest years of my life.